The Twisted Tale of Amanda Knox

 The Twisted Tale of Amanda Knox is an American true crime biographical drama miniseries created by K.J.
 Steinberg.
 It is based on the true story of Amanda Knox and her wrongful conviction in the murder of Meredith Kercher.
 It stars Grace Van Patten as Knox, as well as Sharon Horgan, Francesco Acquaroli, Giuseppe De Domenico, John Hoogenakker, and Roberta Mattei.
 The eight-episode series premiered on Hulu on August 20, 2025.

 Premise

-The series follows the eponymous American college student, who arrives in Italy for her study abroad only to be wrongfully imprisoned for murder weeks later.
-The series traces Amanda’s relentless fight to prove her innocence and reclaim her freedom, and examines why authorities and the world stood so firmly in judgment.
+Amanda Knox who arrives in Italy for her study abroad only to be wrongfully imprisoned for murder weeks later.
+The series charts her relentless fight to prove her innocence and reclaim her freedom, and examines why authorities and the world stood so firmly in judgment.